Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-On September 2, 2016, the Department published the Preliminary Results.
+On September 7, 2017, Commerce published the Preliminary Results.

-A summary of the events that occurred since the Department published these results, as well as a full discussion of the issues raised by parties for this final determination, may be found in the Issues and Decision Memorandum, which is hereby adopted by this notice.
+A summary of the events that occurred since Commerce published these results, as well as a full discussion of the issues raised by parties for this final determination, may be found in the Issues and Decision Memorandum, which is hereby adopted by this notice.

 Scope of the Order

 The scope of this order covers large liquid dielectric power transformers (LPTs) having a top power handling capacity greater than or equal to 60,000 kilovolt amperes (60 megavolt amperes), whether assembled or unassembled, complete or incomplete.
 The merchandise subject to the order is currently classified in the Harmonized Tariff Schedule of the United States at subheadings 8504.23.0040, 8504.23.0080, and 8504.90.9540.
-For a complete description of the scope of the order, see Appendix I.
+For a complete description of the scope of the order, see Appendix I to this notice.

 Analysis of Comments Received

 All issues raised in the case and rebuttal briefs by parties to this administrative review are addressed in the Issues and Decision Memorandum.
 For a list of the issues raised by parties, see Appendix II to this notice.